thcorre/sgnog12-workshop/40-packet-capture/README.md

 # Packet capture

-Every lab emulation software must provide its users with the packet capturing abilities.
+Every network labbing software must provide its users with the packet capturing abilities.
 Looking at the frames as they traverse the network links is not only educational, but also helps to troubleshoot the issues that might arise during the lab development.

 Containerlab offers a simple way to capture the packets from any interface of any node in the lab since every interface is exposed to the underlying Linux OS.
 This article will explain how to do that.